 Cyber Monday is the Monday that immediately follows Black Friday every year.
 It started as online retailers tried to capitalize on the popularity and extend that huge shopping weekend into the following week.

 Remember that the best deals won’t be available for too long, so consider adding the TV you wish to buy to your cart before time.

 #6.
 Between Christmas and mid-January

 Although the deals aren’t as good as they are leading into Christmas, you’re still likely to see some pretty good discounts immediately after Christmas and into the beginning of January.

 This is also the perfect time to buy an open-box TV.
-Returns are at their highest point of the entire year, and many retailers are eager to get them out of their stores.
+Returns are at their highest point of the entire year, and many major retailers are eager to get them out of their stores.
 That means some great prices!

 So, if you didn’t take advantage of the Black Friday deals, or you’re looking to spend your holiday cash on a TV, you can find great offers on different TV sizes.

-7. Beginning of Football Season Through Labor Day
+#7.
+Beginning of Football Season Through Labor Day

-I don’t know why other sports don’t have this affect on TV prices, but August is another great time if you’re planning to buy a TV.
+I don’t know why other sports don’t have this effect on TV prices, but August is another great time if you’re planning to buy a TV.

 So, if you’re searching for a small TV for your guest room or children’s room, this is the perfect time to shop for a TV.

-Labor Day is typically one of the slowest retail holidays, because most people are enjoying picnics and barbecues with friends.
+Labor Day is typically one of the slowest retail holidays because most people enjoy picnics and barbecues with friends.

 #8.
 Amazon Prime Day

 Although choosing the best time to buy a TV is a money-saving hack, how do you ensure you purchase the right quality set?